 “Must win.
 Must be chosen.
 Must prove wrong.
 Must be the exception to a toxic person’s rule.
 Must get the cat to bark.”

-The same goes with validation seeking.
+The same goes for validation seeking.

 Just like perfectionism, seeking validation will rob you of the ability to process your past, live in the now, and experience what is destined for you in the future.

 When you live your life exclusively based on a force outside of your control (the opinions of others), you give up your right to take action, attract mutual, available relationships, and find meaning within.
-You willingly commit spiritual and emotional suicide.
+You willingly commit emotional suicide.

-And by acquiescing to a life of the walking dead, you’re then unable to truly “live,” until resurrected through the validation of a toxic person
+And by acquiescing to a life of the walking dead, you’re then unable to truly “live,” until resurrected through the validation of a toxic person.

 I used to be dependent on both positive and negative validation to take ANY action in my life.
 I needed the validation of lovers and friends to propel me into action as well as the validation of the doubters and haters to propel me into proving them wrong.